nagasudhirpulla/taming_python/blog/skills/kibana_setup_windows.md

 ## What is Kibana

--   Kibana is the data exploration and visualization tool for the Elasticsearch database
+-   Kibana is the data exploration, visualization and administration tool for the Elasticsearch database
 -   Kibana for Elasticsearch is just like sqldeveloper for Oracle, pgAdmin for PostgreSQL, phpMyAdmin for MySQL
 -   Interactive dashboards with customizable visualizations like line chart, bar chart, pie chart, maps, heatmap etc. can be created with Kibana over Elasticsearch data
 -   Users can use Kibana to gain valuable insights on Elasticsearch data without any coding skills